apache/flink/docs/dev/table/hive/hive_streaming.md

         <td><h5>streaming-source.consume-order</h5></td>
         <td style="word-wrap: break-word;">create-time</td>
         <td>String</td>
-        <td>The consume order of streaming source, support create-time and partition-time. create-time compare partition/file creation time, this is not the partition create time in Hive metaStore, but the folder/file create time in filesystem; partition-time compare time represented by partition name.
+        <td>The consume order of streaming source, support create-time and partition-time. create-time compare partition/file creation time, this is not the partition create time in Hive metaStore, but the folder/file modification time in filesystem; partition-time compare time represented by partition name, if the partition folder somehow gets updated, e.g. changing ACL attributes, it can affect how the data is consumed.
 For non-partition table, this value should always be 'create-time'.</td>
     </tr>
     <tr>
         <td><h5>streaming-source.consume-start-offset</h5></td>
         <td style="word-wrap: break-word;">1970-00-00</td>
         <td>String</td>
         <td>Start offset for streaming consuming.
 How to parse and compare offsets depends on your order.
-For create-time and partition-time, should be a timestamp string.
+For create-time and partition-time, should be a timestamp string (yyyy-[m]m-[d]d [hh:mm:ss]).
 For partition-time, will use partition time extractor to extract time from partition.</td>
     </tr>
   </tbody>
 </table>

 Note:

-- Monitor strategy is scan all directories/files in location path now.
-If there is too more partitions, will have performance problems.
+- Monitor strategy is to scan all directories/files in location path now.
+If there are too many partitions, there will be performance problems.
+- Streaming reading for non-partitioned requires that each file should be put atomically into the target directory.
-- Streaming reading requires that the file or partition is atomic in the view of hive metastore and does not support append writing.
+- Streaming reading for partitioned requires that each partition should be add atomically in the view of hive metastore.
+This means that new data added to an existing partition won't be consumed.
 - Streaming reading not support watermark grammar in Flink DDL.
 So it can not be used for window operators.

 The below shows how to read Hive table incrementally.

 {% highlight sql %}

-SELECT * FROM hive_table /*+ OPTIONS('streaming-source.enable'=’true’, 'streaming-source.consume-start-offset'='2020-05-20') */;
+SELECT * FROM hive_table /*+ OPTIONS('streaming-source.enable'='true', 'streaming-source.consume-start-offset'='2020-05-20') */;

 {% endhighlight %}